 The parades of gorgeously decorated Flower Cars, hana jidosha, form an integral part of the Dontaku festivities.
-Two teams of three vehicles, each decorated with about 10,000 artificial flowers, approx. 1,200 LED and original designs that change every year, animate the festival atmosphere.
+Three vehicles, each decorated with about 10,000 artificial flowers, approx. 1,200 LED and original designs that change every year, animate the festival atmosphere.
 Originally, tramways were used, but they were replaced by automobiles when tram service was suspended in 1977.
 At night the cars, illuminated by so many bulbs, are a splendid sight.

 Seasoned foreigners who’ve visited many matsuri have doubtlessly already acquainted themselves with Japanese festival fare.
 For those less familiar with these culinary delights, here are three local favorites.

 Ringo-ame: Visitors with a sweet tooth won’t be able to resist the promised sugar high of these candied apples on a stick, coated with a hot red syrup that dries hard.
 The result is a translucent, bright red glaze, a feast for the eyes as well as the tastebuds!
 Other versions such as ichigo-ame (glazed strawberries) are on offer in season.
 Don’t break your teeth!

 Ikayaki: This grilled squid snack, marinated in a sugary soy sauce, is great for munching on as you walk through the streets.
 Don’t take too much time chewing though – its texture becomes rubbery as it cools, making it hard work for your jaw!